 We cross the Brac Strait to Split where you may head straight to the airport or enjoy a longer stay.

-Our unique accommodations for the week are aboard the luxurious four-cabin gulet, the Andjeo.
-Flying under the Croatian flag, this all-wooden vessel is nimble enough to venture into those coves and ports that other larger cruise ships are unable to access.
-Guests can take in the magnificent scenery while enjoying the full comfort and the attentive service of the four-person crew.
+Your unique accommodations are aboard a luxurious four-cabin gulet, the Andjeo.
+Sailing under the Croatian flag, this all-wooden vessel is nimble enough to venture into those coves and ports that larger ships are unable to access.
+The attentive service of its four-person crew allows one to relax and enjoy the journey.
+Simply put, there's no better way to travel.

 Moderate to Challenging